GMaur/r4-investment-director-cli/README.md

   * [R4 automator](https://github.com/GMaur/r4-automator): connects to the broker to make read and write operations
   * [Robot advisor](https://github.com/GMaur/robot-advisor): make decisions on your investments

+## Technical notes

+See TECHNICALNOTES.md

+## Limitations / Hypotheses

+  * This is a CLI application, to be used by a single user that has access to sensitive information.
+It is the user's (and not the project's) duty to protect that information.

 ## Contributing

 This project is open to contributions.